kjang823/Prime-Factorization/ReadMe.md

 * No input sanitization (take `long long` input but no catches for strings).
 * Brute force check for prime numbers.
 * `while` loops can result in long calculation times.
+* No GUI capabilities.
+* Issues with usability [^1]

+## How to Use
+Simply compile the code and create an executable object.
+Then run the executable object in your terminal.

+## Foot Notes
+[^1]: The goal of usability to is make this program as easily used by anyone.
+Thus the use of a terminal is not optimal.
+As a result, creating an executable that is downloable is prefereable.